ga-curriculum/flexbox-lab/exercise/README.md

 ![Site breakdown](./assets/site-breakdown.png)

-Breaking a site down into distinct parts is the foundation of our work with a layout.
-What you'll find with flexbox is that the process is ultimately just about putting boxes (elements) inside other boxes (elements that are flexboxes).
-The rest of the lab will follow this breakdown, starting with the nav bar!
+Dividing a website into distinct sections is fundamental when working with flexbox.
+The process involves nesting elements within flex containers as needed.
+We'll begin with the Nav!

 ## Nav

-Here's the completed nav bar:
+Here's an example of the completed nav bar:

 ![Nav breakdown](./assets/nav-breakdown.png)

-Above is a dissection of the nav bar for the site.
-Looking at this we can broadly describe the items on the left side of the nav as ***destinations*** on the site and the items on the right of the nav as related to user ***actions***.
+Examining this, we can broadly categorize the items on the left side as ***destinations*** and the items on the right side as potential user ***actions***.

-> 🧠 As an aside, this is a widespread pattern across the internet that many users will instantly recognize.
-You can use this knowledge to improve the user experience of your own sites!
+### Step 1 : Styling the Nav

-Use flexbox to make your nav bar look like the completed example above.
-Here are some hints for you to help along the way:
+Apply flexbox properties to recreate the nav bar layout shown in the example above.

+Here are some hints to guide you:

-- You'll turn the `<nav>`, `<div id="destinations">`, and `<div id="actions">` elements into flexboxes.
-Note that this means that the `<div id="destinations">` and `<div id="actions">` will simultaneously be both flex children (of the `<nav>` element) and flex parents to their children elements.
+- Convert the `<nav>`, `<div id="destinations">`, and `<div id="actions">` elements into flex containers.
+Keep in mind that this makes `<div id="destinations">` and `<div id="actions">` both flex children (inside `<nav>`) and flex parents to their own child elements.
-- You'll need to research a method that could be used to create a gap between the different elements inside of the `<div id="destinations">` and `<div id="actions">`.
-[The Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) may be helpful for this.
+- Research a method to create spacing between the elements inside `<div id="destinations">` and `<div id="actions">`.
-- Vertically centering the `destinations` and `actions` in the nav bar may be tricky.
-Don't forget to break down problems step by step.
+- Vertically centering `destinations` and `actions` within the nav bar may pose a challenge.
+Break down the problem into smaller steps and tackle them one by one.

+> 🧠 Look familiar?
+This is a widely used design pattern in websites, and it feels intuitive for a reason.
+Pay attention to common design patterns, and apply this knowledge to enhance user experiences in your own projects.

-## Hero section
+## Hero

-On to our Hero section next.
-Let's do the same breakdown for this that we did for our nav bar:
+Next, let's examine the components of our hero section:

 ![Hero breakdown](./assets/hero-breakdown.png)

+### Step 2 : Center items in the hero

+- Apply flexbox properties to recreate the hero layout shown in the example above.
+- Similar to what you did for the nav bar, you'll need to nest one flexbox inside another to achieve the desired result.

-> ❓ What's different about how the Hero section lays out its children compared to the nav?
+> ❓ What's different about how the Hero section positions its children compared to the nav?

-Use flexbox to make your hero section look like the completed example above.
-Just like you did with the nav bar, you'll need to nest a flexbox inside of another flexbox to get this to look correct.

 ## Sub Nav

-Here's the sub-nav!
+Now for the sub-nav:

 ![Sub-nav breakdown](./assets/sub-nav-breakdown.png)

+### Step 3 : Dividing the sub nav

-Use flexbox to get your sub-nav looking like the completed example above.
+- Use flexbox to position content on opposite sides of the sub nav.

 ## Main Content

 Time for the main event!
-Everything has led up to this, and it's time to build the cards for the main content!
+Everything has led up to this, and it's time to style the cards for the main content!

 ![Main breakdown](./assets/main-breakdown.png)

-The main content is a scrolling list of cards for each piece of content, each with an image and a footer showing some details about a piece of content.
+The main section is a scrolling list of cards, each with an image and a footer providing details about the piece of content.

 ![Card breakdown](./assets/card-breakdown.png)

+### Step 4 : Create card layout

-Use flexbox to get your main content looking like the completed example above.
-Here are some hints for you to help along the way:
+Apply flexbox properties to recreate the card layout shown in the example above.

+Here are some hints to guide you:

-- The `<main>` tag will be a Flexbox that lays out its children in a row, and when they no longer fit on the row, the children will wrap around to the next row.
-You'll need to consult the [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to help with this.
+- Make the `<main>` element a flex container that arranges its children in a row.
+When the children don't fit on one row, they should wrap to the next row.
-- Note that the cards are vertically aligned to the center within the `<main>` element.
+- Ensure that the cards are vertically centered within the `<main>` element.
-- Don't forget to turn the `<div class="card-footer">` element into a Flexbox that lays out its children in a row.
-Make its two children move to the edges of the container.
+- Transform the `<div class="card-footer">` element into a flex container that arranges its children in a row.
+Position its two children at the edges of the container.
-- You'll need to create a gap between the different `<article class="card">` elements (the children of the `<main>` element).
+- Create spacing between the `<article class="card">` elements, which are children of the `<main>` element.

-## Wrap up
+## Check your work

-Your site should be complete, and your finished product should look something like this:
+With your site complete, your finished product should look something like this:

 ![Finished app](./assets/finished-layout.png)

-Congrats, you did it!!
+🎉 Congrats, you did it!